DMVis/DMVis/documentation/utils/styleUtils.md

 console.log(styleUtil.colorScheme);
 ```

-In the example above, the `generateColors` method is used to generate a color scheme with 10 colors from the 'Paired' set.
+In the example above, the `generateColors` method is used to generate a colour scheme with 10 colours from the 'Paired' set.